Tobacco Related Diseases

 If you have any questions about the tobacco class action, please contact us at firstname.lastname@example.org.

 This class action is ongoing.
-We are waiting for a decision from the Court of Appeal in 2017 or 2018.
+We are waiting for a decision from the Court of Appeal.

 We do not know yet: